cscart/docs/en/user_guide/manage_products/options/global_options.rst

    * **Name**—the name of the product option as it appears on the storefront.

+   * **Internal name**—the name of the option that only appears in the Administration panel to help you distinguish between multiple options that have the same displayed name.

+     For example, if you sell shoes and T-shirts, you probably have 2 separate global options called *Size*.
+Without the internal name they'd look the same in the administration panel, and it'd be hard to guess which of these options to apply to your newly-created product.

    * **Position**—the position of the product option relatively to other options in the list.

    * **Store**—the storefront to which the option originally belongs.